keneth8867/My-Project-using-Corejava/README.md

-This project is built using core , javaFx and screenbuilder, This Application is basicaly VideoPlayer with basic operations like:
+This project is built using core java, javaFx and screenbuilder, This Application is basicaly VideoPlayer with basic operations like:
 1. inserting video
 2. playing video